Analytic Philosophy Paper Format

 - In advanced classes, try to engage with a recent

 philosophy paper or papers.
-This keeps you from indulging in
+This puts you into the

 - Your paper should be constructed as an argument, and thus